US Supreme Court indicates it may sidestep major elections ruling

 The North Carolina Supreme Court last month granted a request by Republican state legislators to revisit its ruling last year against a map they devised of the state's 14 U.S. House of Representatives districts.
 In light of that, the U.S. Supreme Court asked the various parties in the case including the U.S. Justice Department to submit briefs offering views on the effect of the state court's actions on the justices' jurisdiction over the matter.

 The state Supreme Court blocked the Republican map as unlawfully biased against Democratic voters.
-But the court has undergone a change in its ideological makeup - now holding a majority of Republican-appointed judges instead of Democratic appointees.
+But the court has undergone a change in its ideological makeup - now holding a majority of Republican judges instead of Democratic judges.
 That could lead to a reversal of last year's ruling.

 The U.S. Supreme Court heard oral arguments in the dispute in December but has not issued a ruling in the high-profile case.